LLNL/Adiak/docs/sphinx/ApplicationAPI.rst

 In the C API, the typestring for compound types uses a constructor and a subtype, for example "{%d}" for a list of ints.
-The value is provided via the varargs parameters for :cpp:func:`namevalue` as a C-style array followed by the data dimensions (e.g., the array length).
+The value is provided via the varargs parameters for :cpp:func:`adiak_namevalue` as a C-style array followed by the data dimensions (e.g., the array length).
 Recursive type definitions use multiple dimension parameters, specified in order from the outermost to the innermost type.
 For example: